ganeshdevare67/Machine-Learning-Algorithms/README.md

 # Machine-Learning-Algorithms
 All algorithms of ML
-With the help of reputed youtube channel called as CodeBasic
+With the help of youtube learning